bgoonz/Cheat-Sheets/src/pages/posts/css.md

 ---
 title: CSS
 excerpt: >-
-  CSS is a language for designing your website, which you can use to add background, colors, and even transitions or other interactive elements.
+  Hiking The Grand Canyon, which you can use to add background, colors, and even transitions or other interactive elements.
 It will also help you create a lightweight and responsive website that is SEO-friendly.
 date: '2021-11-27'
 thumb_img_path: images/bash.png
-thumb_img_alt: CSS is a language for designing your website
+thumb_img_alt: Hiking The Grand Canyon
 content_img_path: images/css-a3da8bfa.jpg
-content_img_alt: CSS is a language for designing your website
+content_img_alt: Hiking The Grand Canyon
 seo:
   title: Hiking The Grand Canyon
   description: >-